moujtahid21/LookAlike/README.md

 or starring the GitHub repository.

 ## License
-Project Report for EECS6327 (Fall 2025), Department of Electrical Engineering and Computer Science, YorkUniversity.
+Project Report for EECS6327 (Fall 2025), Department of Electrical Engineering and Computer Science, York University.
 Copyright 2025 by the author(s).